-- The Board of Directors has adopted a "Code of Ethics for Certain Senior Officers" () that applies to the Company's chief executive officer, principal financial officer and principal accounting officer.
-Information concerning any alleged violations is to be reported to the Audit Committee - The Company has also adopted a "Code of Business Conduct and Ethics" ().
-This Code applies to all directors, officers and employees of the Company - No waivers of either of the foregoing codes have occurred to date
+- The Board of Directors has adopted a "Code of Ethics for Certain Senior Officers" () that applies to certain of the Company's officers and including the chief executive officer, principal financial officer and principal accounting officer.
+Information concerning any alleged violations is to be reported to the Audit Committee. - The Company has also adopted a "Code of Business Conduct and Ethics" ().
+This Code applies to all directors, officers and employees of the Company. - · No waivers of either of the foregoing codes have occurred to date.